England Swings

-"England Swings" is a 1965 country music song written and performed by Roger Miller.
+"England Swings" is a 1965 country music song written and performed by American singer-songwriter Roger Miller.
 The single was Miller's eleventh hit on the US country chart where it peaked at number three.
 On the Billboard Hot 100, it peaked at number eight and was Miller's second number one on the Easy Listening chart.
 Petula Clark (from the Colour My World album) and Pat Boone both released cover versions in 1967.